Please join us in Oakland, CA for this special, private

 My vote is increasingly for sublingual tinctures as method of delivery preference — for you, Newbie, as well as for myself.
 For anyone, in fact.
 Sublingual delivery runs a very close second to inhaling for quick feedback and is definitely in first place for putting the user in the driver seat.
 Sold in bottles with droppers, tinctures provide the patient the most control over effects, which is what every experimenting newbie wants.
 With a tincture and a little bit of free time, you’ll find your minimal effective dose pretty quickly and painlessly.

 I know I’ve said this before, but just a reminder, Newbie, record your dosing progress in a journal.
-Before each dose, record date, time, starting symptom level, product taken, how much, effects (once the dose has kicked in), time, and another rating of pain level.
+Before each dose, record date, time, starting symptom level, product taken, how much, effects (once the dose has kicked in), time, and another rating of symptom level.
 Save the labels of the products you’re using so you can refer to them when you figure out what is working for you.

 One to One, One Drop at A Time: The Newbie Challenge